oracle-livelabs/apex/forms-to-apex/5-enhance-oracle-forms/5-enahnce-oracle-forms.md

 ## Summary

 In this lab, you enhanced the functionalities of Oracle Forms using APEX.
-Building on the business logic analysis from Lab 1, you modernized the application by configuring the Credit Rating with a Static LOV, customizing the Customer Form, Faceted Search, and Interactive Report.
-Additionally, you improved the Navigation Menu and Authentication Scheme, and make various UI enhancements.
+Building on the business logic analysis from Lab 1, you modernized the application by configuring the credit rating with a static LOV, customizing the customer form, faceted search, and interactive report.
+Additionally, you improved the navigation menu and authentication scheme, and make various UI enhancements.
 These steps demonstrate how to leverage Oracle APEX to create a more user-friendly and functional application.

 ## Acknowledgements